wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 The time window that we evaluate at each checking frequency interval depends on the state of the alert:

 - When an alert is currently not firing, the **Alert fires** property determines the time window that is evaluated.
-For example, if the **Alert fires** property is set to 3 minutes, we evaluate the data values that occur within a 3 minute time window.
+For example, if the **Alert fires** property is set to 3 minutes, we evaluate the data values that occur during a 3 minute time window.
 - When an alert is currently firing, the **Alert resolves** property determines the time window that is evaluated.

-The last data point to be evaluated within a given alert check time window is determined by the following formula:
+The last data point to be evaluated during an alert check time window is determined by the following formula:

  ```
  alert check time (rounded down to nearest minute) - 1 minute